fbpx Skip to Content

 *All honeymoon packages are custom-built, contact us for your own personalized experience.

-December to April is best if you are looking for fairer weather during your trip (note that weather patterns in the Maldives are quite erratic, and there may still be errant rains during this time).
+November to April is best if you are looking for fairer weather during your trip.
+This is considered the dry season, so rain is less frequent.
+But it is important to note that weather patterns in the Maldives are quite erratic, and there may still be errant rains during this time.

 Cocoa Island Resort